TopazTK/Hypervisor/README.md

 ## Installation

 Just add the file to your project and adjust it's namespace.
-You don't need to do anything else!
+You don't need to do anything else (Well, you will also need to enable unsafe code because Marshal).
 Plug and play!